amygdala/tensorflow-workshop/workshop_sections/transfer_learning/README.md

 This directory contains an example of transfer learning using the "Inception V3" image classification model.

+**Note**: This example still works (and is fun to play with), but uses TensorFlow v1.2.
+So it doesn't demonstrate current best practices.

 The [cloudml](cloudml) example shows how to use [Cloud Dataflow](https://cloud.google.com/dataflow/) ([Apache Beam](https://beam.apache.org/)) to do image preprocessing, then train and serve your model on Cloud ML.
 It supports distributed training on Cloud ML.